nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ### bluesky

-The entity's bluesky username without the leading "@" and without the trailing ".bsky.social‬".
+The entity's bluesky username without the leading "@" and trailing ".bsky.social".

 ### mastodon
 url pointing to the entity's mastodon profile (responsible organization/person).